 People throughout the Prairie provinces have been adapting to the shifts in weather between seasons for generations.
-This variability what helps makes this region so unique.
+This variability is what helps makes this region so unique.

 But the Prairies are also one of the fastest warming regions in Canada due to climate change.
 Our collective ability to cope is already being tested as extreme weather events become more severe and frequent.
 In other cases, a changing climate brings new opportunities for the Prairies, but to take advantage of these requires anticipation and planning.